Financial Delegation of Authority

 - The KCTCS President has delegated definitive authority for approving specific transaction

 documents to selected administrative officers of KCTCS.

-- These officers may delegate approval authority by submitting a Delegation of Authority Form (BC1 – Signature Authority) to the KCTCS System Director of Business Services.
+- These officers may delegate approval authority by submitting a Delegation of Authority Form (BC1 – Signature Authority) to the KCTCS Assistant Vice President of Business Services/COO.

-- For audit and record keeping, the KCTCS System Director of Business Services’ Office is the repository office.
+- For audit and record keeping, the KCTCS Assistant Vice President of Business Services/COO’s Office is the repository office.

 The KCTCS President has the authority to delegate the approval of withholding and tax remittances such as garnishments, liens, payroll benefits, other withholding payments, and procurement card service provider payments, as may be necessary (regardless of the dollar amount) to ensure compliance, continuity of business, and expediency in provision.

 - In such instances, the KCTCS President’s delegation may then be delegated to the lowest reasonable level of assurance for internal controls for the payments to be processed timely and without interruption.

 - The KCTCS Vice President of Administrative Services or delegated agent will be responsible for final review and approval of all payments as to the appropriateness of documentation and adherence to policies, procedures, and regulations.